Top Frame

 Joseph Basil Gauss

-Joseph Basil Gauss is a Registered Nurse working in a Telemetry Unit at Northshore University HealthSystem – Skokie Hospital in Skokie, Illinois.
-He co-chairs the Parish Health Outreach at the Church of the Atonement, Chicago, as well as serves liturgically.
-Br.
-Joseph Basil also sings in the choir at St. Peterʼs, Chicago.
-He is one of two Minister General’s Representatives to the Brotherhood’s Council.
+Joseph Basil Gauss is a Registered Nurse working as Clinical Coordinator of the Telemetry/Stroke Nursing Unit at Northshore University HealthSystem – Evanston Hospital in Evanston, Illinois.
+He co-chairs LGBT+ affinity at Church of the Atonement, Chicago, as well as serves liturgically and sings in Anonement’s Saint Cecilia Choir.
+Joseph Basil also sits on The LEAGUE Foundation board which grants scholarships to LGBT+ students.
+He serves as the Brotherhood’s Convocation Infirmarian and Secretary.

 Mark Andrew Jones

-Mark Andrew Jones is priest-in-charge of St. Nicholas Church in Pompano Beach, Florida, part of the Diocese of Southeast Florida.
-At the diocesan level, Mark Andrew serves on the Clergy/Lay Insurance and Compensation Committee.
-Br.
-Mark Andrew is an attorney licensed to practice law in Florida and Illinois, and he is a Florida Supreme Court Certified Appellate, County and Family Mediator.
+Mark Andrew Jones is Rector of Saint Nicholas Church in Pompano Beach, Florida, part of the Diocese of Southeast Florida.
+At the diocesan level, Mark Andrew serves on the Constitution & Canons and the Parish Finance and Assessment Committees.
+In the community, Mark Andrew and the parish are best known for the Holy Grill mobile ministry in which a food trailer is used to get outside the walls of the church and beyond the boundaries of fixed sites to make hot, spirit-lifting meals for the homeless and unemployed.
+The Holy Grill has served over 51,000 meals since starting in September 2016.
+St. Nicholas has also added the Holy Provisions mobile food bank to assist the food insecure, particularly the elderly.
+Both the Holy Grill and Holy Provisions continue to operate during the COVID-19 pandemic, albeit on reduced schedules and fewer volunteers.
+Holy Provisions has shifted its emphasis during the pandemic to distributing food to seniors and those food pantries that are still operating.
+Mark Andrew is also an attorney licensed to practice law in Florida and Illinois, and a former Florida Supreme Court Certified Appellate, County, and Family Mediator.
 He and his spouse, Diane, selectively accept private consulting engagements for alternative dispute resolutions services, employment investigations and assessments, management consulting, coaching, and training.

 Richard Matthias